maths/stack-web/website_files/Events/2023-06-19-AfricanSTACKConference.md

 ## Register Your Interest

 <p>Details on how to submit a presentation will be published soon.
-To keep updated with details about the conference, please <a href="" target="blank">register your interest</a>.</p>
+To keep updated with details about the conference, please <a href="https://docs.google.com/forms/d/e/1FAIpQLScHm7-IkF62eckxk3Li8O50B_WCHQJPsGWBCkIwiWHcB6pLug/viewform?usp=sf_link" target="blank">register your interest</a>.</p>

 ## Fees